mrdaemon/exosphere/docs/source/configuration.rst

     .. group-tab:: Windows

         ``%LOCALAPPDATA%/exosphere/config.yaml``

+You can of course substitute the file extension with `.toml` or `.json` if you wish to use those formats instead.

 You can also ask exosphere where it expects the configuration file to be on your platform by running: